Hi Woks of Life readers,

 Throughout the rest of the weekend (after the rehearsal dinner, the morning of the wedding, halfway through the brunch), Chris would sneak off back to the lake to throw a line in!

-Someone would realize we hadn’t seen him for an hour, and then he would emerge from the bottom of the hill, rod in hand.
+Someone would realize we hadn’t seen him for an hour, and then he would emerge from the bottom of the hill, fishing rod in hand.

 My sister and cousins (also my bridesmaids) also had a chance to present some amazing gifts, which included: